Crayford Cargocat

 Land Rover 1000 kg Truck

-Notes: This is a small truck by Land Rover.
+Notes: Also called the One-Ton Land Rover or FC101, this is a small truck by Land Rover.
 It is used by the British Army and Air Force, Australia, Egypt, Iran, and Luxembourg, primarily for towing weapons systems such as light howitzers, field guns, heavy mortars, and surface-to-air missile launchers.
 Some are modified with 81mm mortars or Milan or Swingfire ATGM systems mounted in the truck bed.
 Some also have hard bodies and are used as workshop vehicles.
+The One-Ton was used by the British Paras and Commandos until the mid-1990s, and remained in service with some countries until the early 2000s.

 Twilight 2000 Notes: This vehicle was being replaced by the Land Rover Defender 130 in British and Australian units prior to the Twilight War, but not enough of the latter vehicle was available to replace all of them.